Tigers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Tigers have posted a mark of 4-3.
+- The Tigers have played as the underdog in seven of their past 10 games and have gone 3-4 in those contests.

-- When it comes to the total, the Tigers and their opponents are 7-3-0 in their previous 10 games.
+- In their last 10 matchups with a total posted by oddsmakers, the Tigers and their opponents are 6-4-0 when it comes to hitting the over.

-- The Tigers' record against the spread is 2-2-0 over their previous 10 contests (oddsmakers set spreads in four of those contests).
+- The Tigers have a 2-3-0 record against the spread over their past 10 matchups (bookmakers set runlines in five of those games).

 Explore More About This Game